tanvibhakta/handbook/01-Employment Policies/Confidentiality and Privacy.md

 ### Who owns the intellectual property (IP) of the stuff I've worked on?

-In general, our entity Tidepool Project owns the intellectual property of stuff you work on.
-That's pretty important, because it's what allows Tidepool to assert copyright and place a license on the work.
-You assigned the IP for your work to Tidepool as part of your employee agreement (through Zenefits) or your consulting agreement.
+In general, our entity Obvious Project owns the intellectual property of stuff you work on.
+That's pretty important, because it's what allows Obvious to assert copyright and place a license on the work.
+You assigned the IP for your work to Obvious as part of your employee agreement (through Zenefits) or your consulting agreement.

 Fortunately, the licenses we choose (BSD2 and CC-BY-SA 4.0) for stuff that we make public are pretty permissive.
 They give you (and everyone else) very broad, perpetual rights.